vuw-research-computing/raapoi-docs/docs/mods_admins.md

 * [x] $CFGS/f/foss/foss-2018b.eb (module: Core | foss/2018b)
 * [ ] $CFGS/v/Velvet/Velvet-1.2.10-foss-2018b-mt-kmer_191.eb

+# Before you proceed to build, make sure appropriate folder permissions will be set
+umask 0002

 # To build this we would
 eb -r --parallel=$SLURM_CPUS_PER_TASK Velvet-1.2.10-foss-2018b-mt-kmer_191.eb

+# Afterwards, reset the default permissions for anything else you go on to do
+umask 0022

 ```
 Remember to close the interactive session when done to stop it consuming resources.